 18. Barack Obama Family – Barack Obama Family Information

-- Barack Obama is from the Kenyan (Luo), African-American (from the father side) and Old Stock American (from the mother side) descent.
+- Barack Obama is of Kenyan (Luo), African-American (from the father’s side), and Old Stock American (from the mother’s side) descent.

 - The immediate family of Barack Obama includes his wife Michelle Obama and his two daughters Malia Obama and Sasha Obama.

 - Hussein Onyango Obama was the paternal grandfather of Barack Obama, who converted from the tribal religion to Christianity and then to Islam.